wisekevin/timetable-public/README.md

 - Employees can input global and weekly availibilty to determine when they will be scheduled

+- Managers can determine needed shifts and manually edit generated schedules to resolve conflicts

 - Email notifications when the week's schedule is posted

 - Front-end administrator panel to modify and delete system groups and users